acidbluebriggs/grepo/README.md

 ```

 ## Using ScanRow() / ScanRows()
-ScanRow and ScanRows applies invokes the underlying sql.DB's Scan function.
+ScanRow and ScanRows invokes the underlying sql.DB's Scan function.
 See
 those docs for more info.
 ### ScanRow()
 ```go